trebeljahr/trebeljahr.com/_books/the-selfish-gene.md

 ### Chapter Summary:

 Altruistic behavior is a little bit hard to explain for the selfish gene theory, it might seem at a first glance, however often that is not the case, because there exist evolutioary stable states for different behavioral strategies and therefore there are distinct advantages to be had, when cooperating with certain patterns.
 And that's what we see in most organisms today, some amount of cheating, a good amount of grudging and of mechanisms to avoid being cheated and a good amount of symbiosis and cooperation as well.
-One especially interesting idea from the chapter is to think of the genome itself as a symbiotic relationship between different symbiotic units of single genes.
+One especially interesting idea from the ## Chapter is to think of the genome itself as a symbiotic relationship between different symbiotic units of single genes.
 Maybe we are just a different way for genes to express their symbiosis and spread, and viruses are a less symbiotic form of solving the same problem, namely that of replication.
 In the end, maybe humans adapted to cheating and reciprocal altruism and that's why we have such big brains.

 ## Chapter 11: Memes - The New Replicators